LichiMan/EZLookdevTools/README.md

 This replaces all your shaders with a 0.18 standard material.

 ###### grey_albedo:
 This filter overrides only the diffuseColor with a 0.18 grey color.
-Keeping all other materials values and maps, like specular, roughness, normals, diplacements, etc.
+Keeping all other materials features values, like specular, roughness, normals, diplacements, etc.

 <img width="50%" src="docs/images/katanaPrmanInteractiveFilterGreyAlbedo.jpg"      alt="EZSurfacing Tools" style="margin-right: 10px;" />